Gitanjali988/Auto-apply-Job-Bot/README.md

 ## 📬 Optional: Email Report

 If enabled, the bot will send you a summary of applications to your Gmail inbox.
+For this project, I created a separate email for testing purposes and created an app password.
-You must generate an [App Password](https://support.google.com/accounts/answer/185833) for this to work.
+You must generate an [App Password](https://support.google.com/accounts/answer/18xxx) for this to work.

 ---